Popup tag

 2. Navigate to Tags.

-3. On the left, click Piwik PRO tag.
+3. On the left, click Piwik PRO (tracking code).

 4. In Piwik PRO setup, turn on Interactions with popups and content.

-5. After this option is turned on, the tracker will start counting popup impressions on your website.
-All stats will be available under Menu > Analytics > Reports > Content performance.
+5. All set!
+The tracker will now begin counting popup views on your site.
+And you’ll be able to find all the stats in Menu > Analytics > Reports > Content performance.

 Custom pop-up tag in Tag Manager in Piwik PRO